terra-reference/terraref.github.io/_posts/blog/2015-11-18-undergraduate-positions-in-informatics.md

 * Work with a great team of programmers.
 * Understand _plant growth = f(genes, environment)_

-Please send a brief statement of interest, resume, and level of FWS support if applicable to Ank Michielsen [michiels@illinois.edu](mailto:michiels@illinois.edu) with subject “TERRA-MEPP Informatics Position”.
+Please send a brief statement of interest, resume, and level of FWS support if applicable to Ank Michielsen [michiels@illinois.edu](mailto:michiels@illinois.edu) and Rachel Shekar [shekar@illinois.edu]() with subject “TERRA Data Science Position”.

 <div class="actions">